pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-auto-decltype.md

 // the iterator's "operator*" is preserved: decltype(*pos) element = *pos;

-// without code duplication
-decltype(auto) element = *pos;
+// better: without code duplication decltype(auto) element = *pos;
 ```

+Note: This is why `decltype(auto)` is frequently used for return types (see "decltype(auto)" &rarr; "Common Uses" &rarr; (1)).

 ### decltype(auto)

 Like `auto`
 - a **placeholder type**
-- type of a variable, return type, or template argument is determined from the type of the associated expression (initializer, return value, or template argument)
+- type of a variable, return type, or template argument is determined from the type of the associated expression (initializer, return value, or template argument) (VJ15.10.3)

 Unlike `auto`
 - actual type is determined by applying the `decltype` construct directly to the expression